ulaurent/Ebay_Scrapper/README.md

 Objective:

-Learn to Scrape the Ebay website using the HTML Agility Pack
+Learn to Scrape the Ebay website using the HTML Agility Pack.
+This program scrapes the ebay website, and display the naem of the product and price to the console.